bitovi/academy/src/angular/5-creating-navigation/creating-navigation.md

 @page learn-angular/creating-navigation Creating Navigation
 @parent learn-angular 5

-@description Learn how to create dynamic links that navigate to different parts of an application.
+@description Learn how to create dynamic links with Angular that navigate to different parts of an application.

 @body
 ## Overview

 In this part, we will: